thecreativeone91/SSL-Cert-Bash-scripts/README.md

 # Available Scripts

-[/ComfyUI/main.py](/ComfyUI/main.py) also requires [/ComfyUI/override_server.py](/ComfyUI/override_server.py) and is using for adding SSL to ComfyUI (stadalone or Docker Containers such as comfyui-nvidia-docker) for Stable Diffusion AI Image generation, can easily be implmented with Certificate automation.
+[/ComfyUI/main.py](/ComfyUI/main.py) also requires [/ComfyUI/override_server.py](/ComfyUI/override_server.py) and is using for adding SSL to ComfyUI (stadalone or Docker Containers such as comfyui-nvidia-docker that are not behind traefik) for Stable Diffusion AI Image generation, can easily be implmented with Certificate automation.
 Rename the existing main.py to main_http.py for the script to work.

 [cyberpower.sh](cyberpower.sh)
 For updating SSL Certificates on CyberPower UPS's using the RMCARD205.
 Created for Firmware version 1.4.3